7 Days Beijing and Xian Muslim Tour Package

 - Day 1: Beijing Arrival

-Welcome to our 7-day Beijing and Xian Muslim tour!
-When you arrive at Beijing airport or train station, our driver will greet you at the exit by holding a welcome sign with your name.
-Please board the private car to the local hotel for check-in.
-The rest of the day is free at your disposal.
+Welcome to our 7-day Beijing and Xi’an Muslim tour!
+Upon arrival at Beijing airport or train station, the professional tour guide will pick you up at the exit by holding a welcome board "China Xian Tour".
+Then a private vehicle transfers you to the well-selected hotel for check-in.

-- Day 2: Beijing Great Wall of ChinaEnjoy a 2-Hour Hike on the Mutianyu Great Wall
+- Day 2: Beijing Great Wall of ChinaEnjoy a Great Wall Hike and Seek Out the Secret of Ming Dynasty Emperor's Tomb

-After hiking on the Great Wall, get on a private car to return hotel.
-On the way, we will make a stop at Water Cube and Bird's Nest where you can pay an outer visit to the gyms which were specially built for the 2008 Beijing Olympics.
+Afterward, board the vehicle to return your hotel.
+On the way, make a stop at Water Cube and Bird's Nest where you can see the gyms specially built for the 2008 Beijing Olympics from outside.

-Take a boat tour of Summer Palace - Day 4: Beijing City ExplorationExplore Ancient Architecture and Modern Art District
+- Day 4: Beijing City SightseeingExplore Historical Palaces and Modern Art District

 798 Art District - Day 5: Beijing to Xian by Bullet Train

-- Day 6: Xian Terracotta Warriors TourTry Making a Mini Clay Warrior, Watch the Tang Dynasty Show
+- Day 6: Xi'an's EssenceOptionally Make a Mini Clay Warrior & Enjoy Tang Dynasty Show with Dumpling Banquet

-Tang Dynasty Dance Show - Day 7: Xian Muslim TourEnjoy Muslim Tour in Xian from Food to Mosque
+Tang Dynasty Dance Show - Day 7: Departure from Xi'anEnjoy Muslim Exploration in Xian from Mosque to Food

 Tour Price Per Person